ajmeyers/react-node-test/readme.txt

 # General

-package.json - keeps track of app scripts and manage dependencies our Node app needs index.js - JavaScript file where our server will run
+package.json - keeps track of app scripts and manage dependencies our Node app needs -"proxy" property - allows us to make requests to our Node server without having to provide the origin it is running on (3001) every time index.js - JavaScript file where our server will run needed to update to Node 14 with this "nvm install 14"

 # Express